eitanlees/StudioPy/README.md

 `conda activate ENV-NAME` or `source activate ENV-NAME` if using MacOS

-Use `python main.py` in the parent level DSC_IEA directory.
+Use `python main.py` in the parent level StudioPy directory.

 # Development